Squee!: Issue 3

 Squee becomes paranoid that dust mites are everywhere, when a large one falls out of his pillow.
 Angry at being disturbed, he attempts to kill Squee.
 Squee is woken up in the night by the ghost of a dead girl who died in his room.
-At school Squee meets a dog who appears to want to be his friend, but Squee realizes that terrible things happen to anyone around him and so attempts to keep the dog away (Soon after that, the dog was hit by a car) After school Squee is invited to dinner at Pepito's house where he meets his Pepito's father, Satan (otherwise known as Señor Diablo who also appeared in the sixth issue of JtHM) who attempts to recruit him to his Soulless Army of Darkness.
+At school Squee meets a dog who appears to want to be his friend, but Squee realizes that terrible things happen to anyone around him and so attempts to keep the dog away (soon after that, the dog was hit by a car) After school Squee is invited to dinner at Pepito's house, where he meets Pepito's father, Satan (otherwise known as Señor Diablo, who also appeared in the sixth issue of JtHM), who attempts to recruit him to his Soulless Army of Darkness.

 Issue 4

-Squee is once again approached by the first pair of aliens who attempted to abduct him in issue 1, this time he manages to convince them that it would be smarter for them to take his parents, which they agree to.
+Squee is once again approached by the first pair of aliens who attempted to abduct him in issue 1; this time he manages to convince them that it would be smarter for them to take his parents, which they agree to.
 At school, Squee is bullied by a group of kids and then laughed at by a girl who is then hit with a baseball, causing her eye to pop out and Squee to run away screaming.
 In class, Squee questions a textbook typo which angers his teacher into ordering the other students to attack him.
 Squee realizes that his classmates have been turned into zombies by the administration so that they will unquestionably follow the teacher's commands.
-Squee is saved by Pepito who proceeds to destroy the whole school.
-At home, Squee's parents return from their abduction and decide to bring Squee to a mental institution for several weeks, where he is briefly reunited with Johnny C. who is there as a volunteer for sleep study.
+Squee is saved by Pepito, who proceeds to destroy the whole school.
+At home, Squee's parents return from their abduction and decide to bring Squee to a mental institution for several weeks, where he is briefly reunited with Johnny C., who is there as a volunteer for sleep study.